rebelsky/csc207c/pages/los.md

 ### Object-oriented Programming

+#### OOP 1: Encapsulation

+* Make sure that you describe encapsulation.
+* Make sure that the code you provide appropriately employs encapsulation.
+* Make sure to describe the code you've provided.

+#### OOP 3: Composition

+* Make sure to describe what composition is.
+* Make sure to include code that employs composition.
+* Make sure to indicate how and why your code employs composition.

 #### OOP 4: Parametric polymorphism (generics)

 Make sure that your description of parametric polymorphism does not also apply to subtype polymorphism.
 They are both kinds of polymorphism, but they achieve their goals in different ways.